Optical Power Meter Kits

 Each kit includes our PM100D or PM400 power meter console, an S425C photodiode sensor, and a post assembly, consisting of a BA2 base, PH2 post holder, and TR2 Ø1/2" post.
 This is a general-purpose kit for customers working with higher powered lasers (up to 10 W) or longer wavelengths (up to 20 µm).
 The S425C thermal sensor has an exceptionally fast response time of 0.6 s.

-Thorlabs offers a recalibration service for these power and energy meter kits, which can be ordered using Item # CAL-THPY below.
+Thorlabs offers an in-house NIST traceable recalibration service for these power and energy meter kits, which can be ordered using Item # CAL-THPY below.
 Enter only the Part # and Serial # of the sensor that requires recalibration and include the corresponding console for recalibration during shipment.

 Based on your currency / country selection, your order will ship from Newton, New Jersey